 ChromeDriver is capable to infer "userAgent" value from "clientHints" on the following platforms: "Android", "Chrome OS", "Chromium OS", "Fuchsia", "Linux", "macOS", "Windows".
 Therefore this value can be omitted.

 If "clientHints" dictionary is omitted (legacy mode) ChromeDriver does its best to infer the "clientHints" from "userAgent".
-This functionality does not work reliably though due to internal ambiguities of "userAgent" value format.
+This feature is not reliable, due to internal ambiguities of "userAgent" value format.

 The phones and tablets that are available under the Mobile Emulation panel can be found in the DevTools source code.